PioneersHub/pydata-rhein-main/docs/event-playbook.md

 Given the hybrid nature of the event, we need to stay on schedule, which means starting on time.

-Moderation: PyData Südwest Organizers
+Moderation: PyData Rhein-Main Organizers

 1. Start: Welcome and Community Announcements:
-   1. 10 Minutes Welcome (PyData Südwest),
+   1. 10 Minutes Welcome (PyData Rhein-Main),
    2. 5 Minutes Welcome by Host
 2. Talk 1: 30-60 minutes incl.
 Q\&A
 3. Networking break with snacks & refreshments: 45 minutes